-South and West facing balconies get full sunlight almost all day long.
-This means you should avoid plants like ferns that thrive in the shade, and instead optimize greenery that loves direct sunlight.
+South and west facing balconies get full sunlight almost all day long.
+This means you should avoid plants in your urban garden like ferns that thrive in the shade, and instead optimize greenery that loves direct sunlight.
 Some examples of plants that thrive in the sunshine include:

 - shasta daisy

 - blanket flower